 Find out more about Indian status and the Indian Register.

 Find out how First Nations can manage their band moneys and about ISC's responsibility to manage Indian moneys held in trust for First Nations.

-Services to help you manage the affairs of a minor, a dependent-adult relative, or a deceased relative, who is a First Nations member, who usually lives on a reserve.
+Find out what services are available to help manage the affairs of a minor or dependent adult, or of a deceased person, who is a First Nation member and usually lives on reserve.

 Find out how to report an event or amend an entry.

 Find out how to maintain the Indian Register.

-Find out about band membership and how to transfer to, divide, merge or create a band.
+Find out about band membership and how to transfer to, create, divide or merge a band.